Things to Do in the Lyth Valley

-This is the epitaph from the beer list at the Mason’s Arms, just outside Bowland Bridge, just one of the Lyth Valley’s superb country pubs.
-Indeed it sits on the Lyth Valley’s ‘Bermuda triangle’ of quality country pubs that we encourage you to try – all in the name of sampling the region’s beauty!
+This is the epitaph from the beer list at the Mason’s Arms, outside Bowland Bridge, one of the Lyth Valley’s superb country pubs.
+Indeed it sits on the Lyth Valley’s ‘Bermuda triangle’ of quality country pubs that we encourage you to try.
+All in the name of sampling the region’s beauty!

 The valley’s ‘foodie triangle’, as coined by Lyth Valley resident and ‘slow life’ movement founder, Jonathan Denby, sits along what was once the main road into Windermere, from Kendal before the A591.
 Off the winding country lanes along this road you’ll find some of the very best country inns and gastro pubs in the Lake District.
 Many have recently enjoyed refurbishments, turning the triangle into more of a dot-to-dot of country living delight.
 Let’s take a look at our top inns to visit:

 - ‘Old Timer’: One of the best in the Lake District, The Punch Bowl, Crosthwaite

 - ‘New Blood’: New name and new refurb, this pub is promising, The Black Labrador, Underbarrow

 - ‘Community Drinking Hole’: A gastro pub with a warm and welcoming local feel, The Wheatsheaf Inn, Brigsteer

 - ‘Cheers to Beers’: You’ll always find a great selection of ales here, along with fine dining and the best beer terrace views, Mason’s Arms, Bowland Bridge